57 rue Louis Pasteur, Pièce BRS 329

 - The use of neuroscientific and behavioural genetic evidence in Canadian courts.

-- The bioethics of legally-coerced consent to medical treatment in the context of criminal rehabilitation.
+- The law and ethics of legally-coerced consent to medical treatment in the context of criminal rehabilitation.

 - Autonomy, capacity-enhancing medical treatment, and the legal scope of personal responsibility for incapacity.